 There is a much better and easier way to install screens using the SCREENEZE® screening system.
 This system will give a more professional, finished look that will increase the value of your home.
 We highly recommend SCREENEZE® which is really about the same cost as Screen Tight® but this system is more advanced, and we have had much better results in keeping the screens nice and tight.
 It also gives a "cleaner" look to your porch with no lines obscuring your view/vision like the Staple Method and Screen Tight® will give you since they cannot be used for as large of openings as SCREENEZE®.
 SCREENEZE® does cost more up front due to the material cost, but with its ability to keep screens tighter for longer and its easier repairs, the benefits can outweigh the cost for repairs in the future via other screening methods.

 SCREENEZE® is a patented fixed screen system and made in the USA.
-(U.S. Patent No. 6,378,267) It features an aluminum base and a window grade vinyl cap which are snapped together and attached to your screen porch with color coated screws to match the system's color.
+(U.S. Patent No. 6,378,267) It features an aluminum base and a window-grade vinyl cap which are snapped together and attached to your screen porch with color coated screws to match the system's color.
 SCREENEZE® can be installed on the inside, outside, or center of your porch post and rail design.
-We can install a panel up to 150 sq ft.
+We can install a panel up to 150 sq. ft.
 For instance, we can do a 10' x 15' panel with SCREENEZE®.
 It comes in 8' and 12' lengths and we need 3 inches to miter the corners.
 The aluminum base is designed to last and the window-grade vinyl cap is thick and strong and will resist fading by UV rays.
 The SCREENEZE® system maintains the screens integrity keeping your screens tight – no more sagging screens!
 From our experience, this is the best screening system on the market and therefore we highly recommend it.
 Keep in mind that if your porch has been stapled, it's difficult but not impossible to switch to this system.

 • Four colors (almost 5 because the